-Let me begin by making clear that I do not like Donald Trump.
+Let me begin by making it clear that I do not like Donald Trump.
 Never have, never will.
 He has been on the scene my entire adult life, 30 plus years, and I was never impressed by his billionaire playboy persona.
-When he ran for president, I blew him off as another unfulfilled rich guy searching for more.
+When he ran for president, I blew him off an another unfulfilled rich guy searching for more.

 Yet here he is.

 This post is not about him, though.
 It is about me, and people like me who, despite our dislike, have managed to get tangled in his narcissistic web.
 This tangling goes beyond Trump Derangement Syndrome.
 It is about boundaries, manipulation, and abuse.